+- K. Kitchens: Residents may use the community kitchen areas located in the residence halls.
+Residents are expected to use care when cooking and may not leave cooking food or a hot stove or oven unattended.
+Residents are also expected to keep kitchen areas clean and sanitary.
 Students should not leave dishes or food items in community kitchen areas unless they are properly stored and labeled.
 Misuse or unsafe use of community kitchen areas may result in kitchen privileges being revoked.
-Items left or found unattended, in the community kitchen, will be disposed of unless they are properly labeled and stored.

-J. Live-On Policy: North Central College requires any full-time student classified as a first-year, sophomore, or junior to live in on-campus housing.
+Items left or found unattended in the community kitchen will be disposed of unless they are properly labeled and stored.
+If kitchens are not properly cleaned by all users, they may be taken offline for everyone in a building. - L. Live-On Policy: North Central College requires any full-time student classified as a first-year, sophomore, or junior to live in on-campus housing.
 The College will assign campus housing to any student not exempted from the live-on requirement.
 All charges and fees associated with on-campus living will be processed accordingly.